50%

 From SaaS Connector to Gateway Agent

-After (Gateway Agent): Agent installed directly on customer workloads — a familiar architecture.
+After (Gateway Agent): Agent installed directly on customer workloads, a familiar pattern.
 No additional infrastructure for customers to manage.
-Setup simplified by 50% by removing tedious connector provisioning steps.
+Setup simplified by 50% by removing the connector provisioning steps entirely.

 Two roadmap items secured: